jonathanwkelly/home/posts/2012-10-29-audio-programming-ios.markdown

 ---
 title:  A beginner’s experience with iOS audio programming
 author: Jonas Westerlund
-tags:   ios, c, objective-c, audio, fm, synthesis
+tags:   audio, c, fixed-point, fm, ios, objective-c, synthesis
 ---

 I have long wanted to create a musical synthesizer of some kind, for iOS.